mconlon17/organization-ontology/docs/source/organizations.rst

   further discussion of dispositions.
 A disposition is dependent the entity which has the disposition.
 In BFO, a disposition is a specifically dependent continuant, dependent on the entity which has the specific disposition.
 - An org may occupy zero or more facilities, such as an office building, or university campus.
 A facility is typically a man-made structure attached to the ground.
 As such, facilities have geographical locations -- in cities, for example.
-See :ref:`Facilities` for more detail.
+See :doc:`Facilities <facilities>` for more detail.
-- Organizations may have dates associated with some occurrent related to the organization.
-For example, an organization may have a "date established".
-See :ref:`Dates and Times` for a further discussion of the representation of dates and times related to organizations.
+- Organizations come into being as the result of founding processes which have associated dates.
+See :doc:`Dates and Times <datetimes>` for a further discussion of the representation of dates and times related to organizations.
+- Organizations may be denoted by one or more email addresses.
+See :doc:`Addresses
+  <addresses>` for details.
+As with postal addresses, email addresses may have
+  properties describing their purpose.

 Types
 ------

 Organizations have one of five types.
 See :ref:`Table 1`.
 These are mutually exclusive.
-An organization can not be more than one type, just as an animal cannot be more than one species.
+An organization can
+not be more than one type, just as an animal cannot be more than one species.

 .. _Table 1: